xcat2/xcat-core/docs/source/developers/guides/code/genesis_openembedded_plan.rst

 site may build a restricted extension from an authorized private source mirror when the vendor license forbids public redistribution.

+The extension exporter binds the image, manifest, signature, public key, and checksums into one directory.
+A site layer adds that directory to the ``xcat-genesis-extensions`` recipe and sets ``XCAT_GENESIS_EXTENSION_BUNDLE`` to its name.
+The signing key remains outside both the bundle and the source repository.

 Licensing and release records
 -----------------------------